 A commercial developer however showed interest in the site.
 A 50kW Orenda Skye wind turbine was installed on the site in the summer of 2016.
 The Trust receives ground rent for the site.
 The local grazings committee has benefited from road widening and surface improvements.

-The Trust had been working on a multi-turbine project at Monan for over 10 years.
+The Trust had been working on a multi-turbine project at Monan since it was established.
 Planning permission was secured along with grid connection in 2009.
 We struggled to get a European turbine manufacturer interested in the site because of the high levels of turbulence.
 Despite the good open aspect to the south west, the hills surrounding the site interfere in certain directions, stiring up the wind.

 In January 2014, the Monan Wind Company was established as a joint venture between the Trust and Windflow Technology Ltd to progress the development on the Monan hill near Ardhasaig.
 Windflow have a unique two-bladed design that can work in the high turbulence caused by North Harris’ big hills.

 Work started on site in the summer of 2014.
 In spring 2015, the last of three machines was commissioned.
-There are now three Windflow 500kW turbines operational on the site. the Trust, through NHTC, has a minority shareholding.
+Three Windflow 500kW turbines operate on the site, which is now wholly-owned by Constantine Wind Energy.